KatieSanderson/WalkRouterApp/README.md

 [![Build Status](https://travis-ci.com/KatieSanderson/WalkRouterApp.svg?branch=master)](https://travis-ci.com/KatieSanderson/WalkRouterApp)

 RUN INSTRUCTIONS
-1. If not installed on OS, install Java JDK and add to PATH
+1. If not installed on OS, install JDK and add to PATH
 2. Navigate to project file in terminal
 3. Run command: "./run.sh <path to graph> <from-osm-id> <to-osm-id>" where:
     * path to graph: the absolute or relative (with root of project folder) file path for valid file (see VALID FILE REQUIREMENTS section)